 We hope that Covid-19, however horrific, will be the catalyst to energise the preservation of our planet.
 Covid-19 has given us a glimpse of disaster but also proves that we can work together globally; we need to replicate this to preserve our world.

-Much will happen now before equilibrium with Coronavirus is restored – but we should never forget how vulnerable we are.
+Much will happen before equilibrium after Coronavirus is restored – but we should never forget how vulnerable we were…we are.

 We wish all of you a healthy future with us – stay safe!